-Barry Lawrence Ruderman Antique Maps Inc.

 7407 La Jolla Boulevard La Jolla, CA 92037

 www.raremaps.com

 (858) 551-8500 blr@raremaps.com

-America Septentrionalis Concinnata juxta Observationes . . .
+L'Amerique Septentrionale Dressee sur les Observations de Mrs. de l'Academie Royale des Sciences . . .
+Rue des Canettes prez de St. Sulspice Avec Privilege du Roy pour 20. ans 1700

-Stock#: 103787 Map Maker: Lotter
+Stock#: 17987 Map Maker: De L'Isle

+Date: 1700 Place: Paris

-Date: 1760Place: AugsbergColor: Hand Colored
+Color: Hand Colored

 Condition: VG

-Size: 23 x 18 inches
+Size: 24 x 19 inches

-Price: \$ 875.00
+Price: SOLD

+Description:

-Description: Striking Map of North America Based on De L'Isle's Foundational Map of North America Lotter's rendition of De L'Isle's highly important map of North America (1700), which was the first map to correctly place the mouth of the Mississippi and to return California to a peninsular form.
-Here it is reengraved, but with similar geographic details to the original.
+De L'Isle's Foundational Map of North America, with Milestone Depictions of the Mapping of the Mississippi and California--Early State!
+This is a striking example of De L'Isle's highly important map of North America.
+It is the first to correctly place the mouth of the Mississippi and to return California to a peninsular form.
 De L'Isle's map of North America is a widely celebrated cartographic landmark.
 De L'Isle had access to the latest information from French explorers in the New World, during a time when the French dominated the exploration of the interior of the continent.
-While his first regional maps did not appear until 1703 (Carte du Mexique et de la Floride... and Carte du Canada ou de la Nouvelle France) and 1718 (Carte de la Louisiane et du cours de Mississipi....), this map represents De L'Isle's first work on North America.
-It was extremely influential for other maps of the period, as evidenced by Lotter's reissuing of his version of the map, both for what it includes and as a snapshot of the knowledge available to De L'Isle in the three years immediately prior to his issuing of the regional maps.
+This meant that De L'Isle's maps were invariably updated and innovative in their content.
+While his first regional maps did not appear until 1703 (Carte du Mexique et de la Floride... and Carte du Canada ou de la Nouvelle France) and 1718 (Carte de la Louisiane et du cours de Mississipi....), this map represents De L'Isle's first work on America.
+It was extremely influential for other maps of the period, both for what it includes and as a snapshot of the knowledge available to De L'Isle in the three years immediately prior to his issuing of the regional maps.
 The map is intensely detailed, although areas that lack information are boldly left blank.
 In addition to settlements, rivers, forts, and mountains, De L'Isle has included numerous notes about geographic features and local peoples.
-The Great Lakes, based on Coronelli, show the French strongholds at Tadousac, Quebec, Fort Sorel,
+For example, in the southwest, the Apaches are described as "vaqueros", or